 To ensure that you’ve created a successful landing page, you have to test and evaluate as critically as you can.
 Thus, you have to do A/B testing on the page.
 Luckily, there are tools online that you can use to make such a test.
 For example, use Google Website Optimizer to find out what works best for your landing page.

-Conclusion on Landing Pages
+Conclusion on creating Landing Pages

 Sometimes, grabbing the attention of the customers can be daunting.
-So, even if the campaign is successful and written correctly, it will not generate sales without a landing page.
+So, even if the campaign is successful and written correctly, it will not generate sales without creating a landing page.
 Nonetheless, as you can see above, such action will work if it’s designed successfully.
 Therefore, if you use the tips above, you can create the perfect email and landing page to increase sales.